gjsxo0828/multimodal/dataPreparationVQA.md

 ```python
 print(llava_call("What is unusual about this image?", "./images/confusing.jpg"))
 ```
->  The image appears to be digitally altered or a composite of two separate scenes.
-It shows a person sitting on top of a dryer, seemingly in motion with the vehicle, which is highly unusual as it's not a typical place for someone to sit while a vehicle is moving.
-The juxtaposition creates a surreal and comical effect, as laundry machines are stationary appliances found indoors, typically in laundromats or homes, rather than on top of cars in traffic.
+> The image depicts a situation that is unusual because it shows a person standing on the back of a vehicle, seemingly holding onto a dry cleaning service advertisement.
+This is not a common sight and is likely staged for humorous or promotional purposes.
+It's an example of people being used in advertisements to draw attention and create a memorable image.
+The scene also includes elements typical of city life such as a taxi, a pedestrian with luggage, and a busy street, which adds to the unconventional nature of this scene.

 ```python
 print(llava_call("What’s happening in the scene?", "./images/confusing.jpg"))
 ```
->  The image shows a person standing on the back of a yellow taxi with their arms outstretched.
-They appear to be balancing or performing some action that requires stability.
-The person is dressed in casual clothes, and there's no clear context provided by the background, which includes a city street with other vehicles and buildings that suggest an urban environment.
-This scenario seems unusual and possibly staged for entertainment or artistic purposes.
+>   In the scene, there is a person standing in the back of a taxi van.
+The person appears to be folding or handling some clothes or material, possibly ironing, while the vehicle is moving down what seems to be a city street with traffic and other vehicles around.
+This activity could suggest that the person may be providing laundry services within the taxi van itself.
+It's an unusual sight and it looks like a promotional event or perhaps a creative way to offer a service where the car becomes a mobile laundry station.

 ```python